-Often overlooked compared to the famous archeological sites of Mainland Orkney, the Yesnaby Castle Sea Stack and surrounding cliffs are well worth a visit.
-Discover the stunning coastal walk in video and photos.
+Often overlooked compared to the famous archeological sites of Mainland Orkney, the Yesnaby cliffs (including the Yesnaby Castle Sea Stack) are well worth a visit.
+Discover the stunning Yesnaby coastal walk in video and photos.
 And get tips to plan your visit.

 Yesnaby Orkney - Video

 Yesnaby is an area on the west coast of Mainland Orkney island famous for its sandstone cliffs, birdlife and sea stack.

 Let's start with a short video of the Yesnaby coastal walk and its cliffs:

 How to get to Yesnaby Orkney location

 - 15 maps to easily plan your itinerary

 - 170+ selected locations so you don't miss the most beautiful places

 - GPS + info to make the most of your time

 - 170+ original photos to get inspired